-Now you can use Apple Magic Trackpad with Control Panel on Windows PC with Boot Camp.
-It’s a small utility which lets you use this amazing device with your Windows 7 PC.
+You can use Apple Magic Trackpad with Control Panel on Windows PC with Boot Camp.
+It’s a small utility that lets you use this amazing device with your Windows PC.

 Using Apple Magic Trackpad on Windows PC